 Am I a Candidate for Dental Implants?

 Candidates for dental implants should be in general good health, have healthy gum tissue and remaining teeth, and have enough density in their jawbone to support the implant post.
+A dentist that offers a free consultation will assess your mouth and determine what’s needed for your case.

 Some patients may need additional surgeries if the jawbone has insufficient depth or density to support an implant.
 A bone graft uses bone taken from elsewhere in your body to create a framework that stimulates bone cell growth in your jaw for added stability.
 A sinus lift procedure elevates the sinus membrane so that a bone graft can be placed to increase the depth of bone tissue.